Best Trailer Brake Controller for Towing (2026 Guide)

 Work the decision in this order and the right unit usually falls out on its own:

 1. Match the axle rating to your heaviest trailer.
-Tandem and triple-axle rigs need a unit rated for enough brakes.
+Tandem and triple-axle rigs need a unit rated for enough brakes; a 1-to-4-axle controller like the Tekonsha Prodigy P3 is the safe default if you are unsure.

 2. Pick proportional if you tow often, heavy, or on grades.
-The smoother, matched stops are worth it.
+The smoother, matched, shorter stops are worth it.
 Time-delayed is fine for light, occasional, flat-ground towing.

-3. Decide how you want to install it.
+4. Decide how you want it to live in the cab.
 Want a clean dash?
-REDARC.
+The REDARC Tow-Pro Elite V3.
 Want no install at all?
-The wireless CURT Echo.
-Comfortable wiring or have a factory tow plug?
-A hardwired Tekonsha, Reese, or Draw-Tite.
+The wireless CURT Echo Mobile.
+Comfortable wiring, or have the factory plug?
+A hardwired Tekonsha or Reese Towpower Brakeman IV.

-Whatever you choose, set the gain with the trailer loaded the way you normally tow, find an empty lot, and adjust until a moderate stop is firm but the trailer brakes do not lock up.
+Whatever you choose, the last step is setup, and it matters as much as the unit itself.
+Load the trailer the way you normally tow, find an empty lot, drive about 25 mph, and adjust the gain until a moderate stop is firm but the trailer brakes do not lock up or skid.
+Re-check it whenever the load changes a lot.
 A controller is only as good as its setup.

 All Our Picks